-Regional employment is graphed below and provides a snapshot of the social mixture of the supply base.
-Mining and Timber Harvesting make up 0.18% of the total employment in the region.
-However, due to the nature of pellet manufacturing, the industry also supports other sectors such as trade, transportation, utilities, manufacturing and construction which in total make up an additional 38.5% of the labour force.
-The mean annual income for the region is \$49,589 and mean annual income for the employment sector including Forestry is \$30,953 (US Bureau of Labor Statistics, 2019)(United States Department of Labor, 2016).
-Mean annual income for an average mill worker in the region is \$34,833 (US Bureau of Labor Statistics, 2019)(United States Department of Labor, 2016).
-Enviva employs directly approximately 100 people in the region.
-Further, Enviva's operations support an additional 50 harvesting crews and saw mills, along with forest managers, as well as feedstock and pellet transport crews.
-Local contractors are used for maintaining the mills, providing hundreds of spin-off jobs.
-Figure 2 illustrates employments by the major industrial groups for the three states included in the supply region (US Bureau of Labor Statistics, 2019)(United States Department of Labor, 2016).
+Regional employment is graphed below and provides a snapshot of the social mixture of the region.
+Farming, fishing and forestry make up 0.2% of the total employment in the region.
+However, due to the nature of pellet production, it also supports other sectors such as transportation & material moving, production, installation, maintenance and repair, business and financial operations and office and administration occupations, which in total make up an additional 39% of the labor force.
+The mean income for the region is \$51,597 and mean income for the employment sector including Forestry is \$33,297 (US Bureau of Labor Statistics, 2019).
+Mean income for an average mill worker in the region is \$36,670 (US Bureau of Labor Statistics, 2019).
+Enviva employs approximately 80 people in the region and Enviva's operations support additional harvesting crews and saw mills, along with forest managers, feedstock and pellet transport.
+Local contractors are used in maintaining the mills, providing hundreds of spin-off jobs.
+Figure 3 illustrates employments by the major industrial groups for the two states included in the supply region (US Bureau of Labor Statistics, 2019).